ChrisPytho/Portfolio/README.md

-I am a motivated cybersecurity professional with a background in IT and hands-on experience with my completed Google Cybersecurity Certificate, I am eager to contribute to organizational security.
+Security Operations Center (SOC) Analyst with hands-on experience, specializing in real-time SIEM monitoring, event triage, and incident response.I am eager to contribute to organizational security.

 # Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, I am now eager to learn more and work my way up in this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills